Caleb Chan (composer)

 Caleb Chan is a Canadian composer and multi-instrumentalist.
-He is best known as the composer for Sam Raimi's Roku series 50 States of Fright.
-He has worked extensively on animated series such as Netflix's Angry Birds: Summer Madness, DreamWorks Animation's Team Zenko Go and Apple TV's Pinecone & Pony.
+He is best known as the composer for CBS's Boston Blue, Netflix's North of North, Nickelodeon's The Fairly OddParents: A New Wish, Lego DreamZzz, Alert: Missing Persons Unit, Sam Raimi's Roku series 50 States of Fright, Sony Pictures Television's Panhandle, and Allegiance for CBC.
+He has worked extensively on animated series such as Netflix's Angry Birds: Summer Madness, DreamWorks Animation's Team Zenko Go and Apple TV+'s Pinecone & Pony.
 He was also a longtime contributor to the My Little Pony: Friendship is Magic franchise.
-He has been nominated four times for a Leo Award for Best Music in an Animation Program.
+In 2024, he was named SOCAN's Breakout Composer of the Year.
+He has been nominated for five Canadian Screen Awards, and is a Canadian Screen Music Awards and four-time Leo Award winner.
+He is lso a recipient of a Reelworld Film Festival Trailblazer Award.

 Early life and education

 Chan attended the University of British Columbia, Trinity Western University, and the University of Toronto where he graduated with a master's degree in music composition.

 Career

 Chan's concert works are influenced by Chinese folk music and Western popular music.
 He is also a frequent collaborator with indie artists, often arranging and performing string parts.